ScottPierce/kotlin-html/README.md

 [![codecov](https://codecov.io/gh/ScottPierce/kotlin-html/branch/master/graph/badge.svg)](https://codecov.io/gh/ScottPierce/kotlin-html)
 -->

-# Why this library and not kotlinx.html?
-There is a need for a simple Kotlin templating DSL. kotlinx.html exposes a clunky API (in my opinion), lacks features that many users need (i.e. styles), and lacks features that many users want (i.e. common html attributes as optional function parameters).
-Other users identified [similar issues](https://github.com/Kotlin/kotlinx.html/issues/31), and no progress had been made for several years.

 ## Should I use this Library?
 You should only use this library if you are comfortable with the following:
 * Potential API Changes - Until 1.0 the API is potentially unstable